 The True Cost of Flipping Property in South Africa

 Property flipping in South Africa carries a heavier cost structure than most beginners expect.
 Transfer duty on the purchase, significant conveyancing fees on both the purchase and sale, bond costs if financing, and agent commission of 5–7.5% plus VAT on exit.
-Before a single rand of renovation is spent, transactional costs alone can absorb 10–15% of the purchase price.
+Before a single rand of renovation is spent, transactional costs alone can absorb 10–15% of the purchase price depending on the price bracket and whether a bond is used.

-This makes entry price critical.
-SA flippers need to acquire at a steeper discount than their international counterparts simply to overcome the higher transactional cost structure.
-The 70% Rule needs to be tightened to 65% in the SA context when transfer duty is factored in.
+This makes entry price the most important variable in any SA flip.
+Flippers need to acquire at a steeper discount than their international counterparts simply to overcome the higher transactional cost structure.
+What works in the US at 70% of ARV often needs to be tightened to 65% in South Africa once transfer duty is factored in.
+Getting the acquisition price wrong is the single most common reason SA flips fail to produce a meaningful return.

 The 70% Rule — and Why SA Needs a Tighter Version

-The 70% Rule: Maximum Purchase Price = (ARV × 70%) − Renovation Costs.
+The 70% Rule states: Maximum Purchase Price = (ARV × 70%) − Renovation Costs.
 It leaves 30% of ARV to cover all other costs and profit.
-In the US context, 30% covers roughly 6% agent commission, 2–3% closing costs, and leaves 20%+ profit.
+In the US context, 30% covers roughly 6% agent commission, 2–3% closing costs, and leaves 20%+ as profit margin.

-In South Africa, that same 30% must absorb transfer duty (up to 11% on mid-market properties), bond costs, dual conveyancing, and CGT.
+In South Africa, that same 30% must absorb transfer duty of up to 11% on mid-market properties, bond registration costs, dual conveyancing fees on both the buy and the sell side, and CGT at exit.
 A more prudent SA target is 65% of ARV minus renovation as the maximum purchase price.
+This calculator shows both benchmarks side-by-side so you can see exactly where your deal sits against each rule.

 Holding Costs — The Silent Profit Killer

-Every additional month of holding costs money: bond repayments, rates, insurance, and utilities simultaneously.
-On a financed R1,000,000 flip at 10.75%, the bond alone is approximately R10,100/month.
-Add rates, insurance, and utilities and the property costs R11,900/month to hold.
-A 2-month renovation overrun costs approximately R23,800 in additional holding costs.
+Every additional month of holding erodes profit: bond repayments, rates and taxes, building insurance, and utilities continue whether or not a contractor is on site.
+On a financed R1,000,000 flip at prime (10.50%), the bond repayment alone runs approximately R10,300 per month.
+Add rates, insurance, and utilities and the property costs R12,000–R14,000 per month to hold.
+A 2-month renovation overrun costs R24,000–R28,000 in additional holding costs before any rework is even priced in.

-Experienced SA flippers budget at their expected timeline plus 2 months, and prioritise speed of renovation over labour cost savings.
-Paying a premium for a faster contractor often saves more in holding costs than it costs in higher rates.
+Experienced SA flippers budget their expected renovation timeline plus 2 months, and prioritise speed of renovation over marginal labour cost savings.
+Paying a 15% premium for a faster, more reliable contractor often saves more in holding costs than it adds to the renovation budget.
+Time is money — and in flipping, it is the most easily underestimated cost.

 Agent Commission — The Most Negotiable Cost

-Commission is not fixed by law.
-The historical norm of 7.5% excl.
-VAT has come under pressure.
-Most sellers can negotiate 5–6% excl.
-VAT.
-On a R1,500,000 sale, the difference between 7.5% and 5.5% is R34,500 including VAT — not small on a tight-margin flip.
-Commission negotiation should happen before signing any mandate.
+Commission is not fixed by law in South Africa.
+The historical norm of 7.5% excluding VAT has come under significant pressure in recent years.
+Most sellers on properties above R1,000,000 can negotiate 5–6% excluding VAT by approaching multiple agents and making the mandate competitive.
+On a R1,500,000 sale, the difference between 7.5% and 5.5% is R34,500 including VAT — a meaningful sum on a tight-margin flip.
+Always negotiate commission before signing any mandate and get the agreed rate in writing.

 Frequently Asked Questions